Biology (BIOL)

 BIOL 240 ANATOMY AND PHYSIOLOGY I3 Credits

 The anatomy and physiology of the human body will be studied through the ten body systems.
 The content of this course includes the microscopic organization of the tissues of the body and the integument, skeletal, muscular, nervous systems.
-This is the first semester of a two semester sequence with BIOL 242 Anatomy and Physiology II.
-This course is designed for students preparing for 2 year health professional schools.

-Prerequisites: BIOL 138, BIOL 138L, BIOL 139, BIOL139L and CHEM 131 and CHEM 131L or CHEM 140 and CHEM 140L
+Prerequisites: BIOL 101, 101L and either CHEM 131 and 131L or CHEM 140 and 140L

 Co-requisites: BIOL 240L

-BIOL 240L GROSS HUMAN ANATOMY LABORATORY1 Credit
+BIOL 240L ANATOMY AND PHYSIOLOGY I LABORATORY1 Credit

 Co-requisites: BIOL 240